boyang2022/pyaedt-toolkit-template/doc/source/Toolkit/service.rst

    ToolkitService

-The API must be used using PyAEDT as in the following example:
+The API can be used as in the following example:

 .. code:: python

+    # Import required modules for the example
+    import time

     # Import backend
     from ansys.aedt.toolkits.template.backend.service import ToolkitService